eclectic-kitty/notes/Final - Thots.md

 	- Writer's room
 		- First* loop:
 			- He finds himself dead, with Return finished
-			- Before he's able to do much, he's possessed by the Dark Presence
+			- Before he's able to do much, he's possessed by the Dark Presence?
 		- Second* loop:
 			- He finds the writer's room empty, with the first draft of Return
 			- Starts to edit it, scratch things out,